DeeUnderscore/DeeUnderscore/README.md

 Some of my stuff on Github you can look at:

-* [misskey-flake](https://github.com/DeeUnderscore/misskey-flake) – a NixOS flake for running the Misskey server
 * [DeeUnderscore/bookwyrm](https://github.com/DeeUnderscore/bookwyrm/tree/nix/nix) – a soft fork of Bookwyrm, adapted for running on NixOS (also possibly via flake)
 * [nfortune](https://github.com/DeeUnderscore/nfortune) – fortune, but in Nim
 * [cubeglobe](https://github.com/DeeUnderscore/cubeglobe) – library for randomly generating isometric landscapes